 We are beautiful, complex and deep feeling beings,

 Who experience the world in our own unique ways.

 We deserve to be honoured for all that we are.

-A system that validates the understandable and adaptive ways we have survived.
+To value the understandable and adaptive ways we have survived.

 The DSM de-contextualises our difficulties and lets systems off the hook.